 After graduating from high school, Harris attended Huston-Tillotson College, where he earned his undergraduate degree in Chemistry in 1953.
-He struggled to find work as a chemist due to racial discrimination and served in the army before eventually joining the Tracerlab in Richmond, California, where he worked a radiochemist.
+He struggled to find work as a chemist due to racial discrimination and served in the army before eventually joining the Tracerlab in Richmond, California, where he worked as a radiochemist.
 In 1960, he accepted a position at the University of California, Berkeley’s Lawrence Radiation Lab, where Harris became the first Black chemist involved in programs that identified or produced new elements.

 The dispute was resolved when the International Union of Pure and Applied Chemistry (UPAC) accepted both claims and ruled on the current naming of both elements.